rochecompaan/hetzner-nixos-deploy/README.md

 2. **Server Discovery**

-   - Generate `servers.json` with server details
+   - Generate a nix config for each server using the Heztner Robot API.
    - Configure network settings automatically

 3. **Hardware Setup**